 Our subsidiaries in Hong Kong are subject to Hong Kong profits tax on their estimated taxable income earned in or derived from Hong Kong at a uniform tax rate of 16.5%.
-No provision for Hong Kong profits tax has been made for the three months ended March 31, 2018 and for the years ended December 31, 2017, 2016 and 2015 as there was no taxable income during such periods.
+No provision for Hong Kong profits tax has been made in our consolidated financial statements for the years ended December 31, 2016, 2015 and 2014 as there was no taxable income during such periods.
 Payments of dividends by our subsidiaries to us are not subject to withholding tax in Hong Kong.